Authored by Dr Helena Boschi for Lansons

 (delivery 2 weeks)

 Originally self-published in collaboration with author, Dr. Helena Boschi, a psychologist specialising in applied neuroscience, the latest edition is published globally by renowned publisher Wiley with new content providing insight into neuroscience, brain-gut health and behaviours relating to the impact of COVID-19.

 “It is human nature to seek clarity and answers amongst the plethora of information provided.
 Never has it been more important to forge a path through this ambiguity and feel in control.
-‘Why We Do What We Do’ provides valuable insights into human behaviour and helps answer questions around our natural responses to change and uncertainty.”
+‘Why We Do What We Do’ provides valuable insights into human behaviour and helps answer questions around our natural responses to environment”

 - Dr Helena Boschi, author and neuroscientist

 Why We Do What We Do combines scientific research with concrete examples and illustrative stories to clarify, in an easy-to-understand way, the complex mechanisms of the human brain and how it affects our behaviour every day.

-A wide range of topics are examined, unveiling different facets of the brain with practical tips and ideas for understanding our behaviour, mental health, communication and decision-making.
+A wide range of topics are examined, unveiling different facets of the brain with practical tips and ideas for understanding our behaviour, physical and mental health, communication and decision-making.